How to Become an Airline Pilot

 Step 4 - Earn Your Flight Instructor Certificate

 After earning a CFI (certified flight instructor) certificate, you’re legal to train other pilots.
-This qualification allows you to make a living from your vocation, while you log flight time to qualify as an airline pilot.
+This qualification allows you to make a living from your vocation, while you log flight time to qualify as a commercial airline pilot.

 To obtain your CFI you'll need to attend a CFI academy where you'll learn how to teach other pilots.